czakdesign/website/animations/concepts.md

 * Define the upperBound and lowerBound values of an animation.
 * Create a fling animation effect using a physics simulation.

 For explicit animations, you build an `AnimationController`.
-For implicit and transition animations, the `AnimationController` is already defined and provided for you in the Flutter SDK widgets so you only need to provide a few parameters such as duration and curve.
+For implicit and transition animations, the `AnimationController` is already defined and provided for you in the Flutter widgets so you only need to provide a few parameters such as duration and curve.

 `AnimationController` is an `Animation` object that can be used wherever an `Animation` object is needed.
 It is derived from `Animation<double>`, and by default, it linearly produces values that range from 0.0 to 1.0 during a specified duration.
 A new value is produced whenever the hardware is ready for a new frame.
 The value generation is tied to the screen refresh, so typically 60 numbers are generated per second.
 After each value is generated, each Animation object calls the attached `Listener` objects.